Branchio-oculo-facial syndrome: Pathophysiology

 The disease is genetically inherited and stems from a mutation that deletes the TFAP2A gene.
 This gene is important because it provides the blueprint for the arrangement of 437 amino acids that make up the protein transcription factor known as AP-2 alpha.
-This protein transcription factor binds to a carboxy terminus helix-span-helix motif and an amino terminus portion of DNA that affects the activity of numerous cellular activities such as cell division and apoptosis.
-AP-2 alpha is especially important during the embryos development principally in the development of the branchial arches.
-Currently there are also four other proteins that are affected by the deletion of TFAP2A gene as well.
-One is L249P, this protein changes to cause a conformational space change with a substituted proline.
+This protein transcription factor binds to a carboxy-terminus helix-span-helix motif and an amino-terminus portion of DNA that affects the activity of numerous cellular activities such as cell division and apoptosis.
+AP-2 alpha is especially important during the embryo's development principally in the development of the branchial arches.
+Currently, there are also four other protiens are affected by the deletion of the TFAP2A gene as well.
+One is L249P, this protein changes to causes a conformational space change with a substituted proline.
 Furthermore, a change in the R254W and R255G proteins results in a replacement of a charged polar side chain by a nonpolar side chain, and lastly, an alteration in the G262E protein results in a nonpolar side chain being replaced by a charged polar side chain.

 Diagnosis

 Branchio-oculo-facial syndrome is difficult to diagnose because it has incomplete penetrance.
-It is often misdiagnosed as branchio-oto-renal syndrome because of their similarities in symptoms.
+It is often misdiagnosed as branchio-oto-renal syndrome because of its similarities in symptoms.

 Management

 The care and management of people with BOFS is aimed at the specific signs and symptoms, and should be carried out by a multi-specialty team who are skilled in craniofacial disorders.
 A medical geneticist usually makes the clinical diagnosis, which is confirmed with molecular testing.
 Reconstructive surgery is needed to repair facial deformities and obstructed nasal ducts.
 Importantly, the skin defects should not be treated with simple cauterization.
 Strabismus ("crossed eyes") may be corrected by surgery.

 In addition, people with BOFS should be managed by an ophthalmologist, otolaryngologist, dentist, and speech therapist.
-Depending on the person's issues, there may be a need for a neuropsychologic or developmental evaluation and mental health support.
+Depending on the person's issues, there may be a need for a neuropsychological or developmental evaluation and mental health support.

-Genetic counseling is recommended for the patients and their families for reproductive health.
+Genetic counseling is recommended for patients and their families for reproductive health.